School of Journalism and

 552 Leadership in a Time of Change (3).
 Prerequisite, JOMC 452, 475, or 551.
 During a time of fast-paced technological innovation, this course examines the critical strategic choices facing media executives.
 Students will observe and research a media company that is making the transition, as well as produce a case study on that effort.

-560 Medical Journalism (HBEH 660, HPM 550) (3).
-Prepares students to work as medical and health journalists for a variety of media, including print, broadcast, and the Internet.
-The course emphasizes writing skills and interpreting medical and health information for consumers.
+560 Medical and Science Journalism (HBEH 660, HPM 550) (3).
+Prepares students to work as medical and science journalists.
+The course emphasizes writing skills in all delivery formats and interpreting medical, health, and science information for consumers.

-561 Medical Reporting for the Electronic Media (HBEH 561, HPM 551) (3).
-Students work in teams to produce, script, and report medical and health stories for broadcast on "Carolina Week," the award-winning, student-produced television newscast.
+561 Medical and Science Video Storytelling (HBEH 561, HPM 551) (3).
+Students work in teams to produce, shoot, script and report medical, environmental, and science stories for broadcast on "Carolina Week," the award-winning, student-produced television newscast.

 564 Medical and Science Reporting (3).
 Prerequisite, JOMC 153.
 Required preparation, a second reporting or writing course.
 Focuses on developing strategies to research and write about medical issues, specifically selecting topics, finding and evaluating sources, and information gathering.
 Students produce a range of stories, from short consumer pieces to in-depth articles.